Continue reading "Exploring Serverless CI/CD for Embedded Devices"

 We strive to include the following categories of quality enforcement processes in our automated CI pipeline.
 The tools we use for each process are described below.

 Each project will have some minor variation on the general theme.
-Some will differ in the processes or tools that are used.
+Some will differ slightly in the processes or tools that are used.
 We are always trying to unify the process for each of our projects.

 Cross-compilation